Mineau Media provides three types of mediation services:

 - Conflict between family members;

-- Conflict between family coworkers;
+- Conflict between coworkers;

 - Conflicts surrounding land-use decisions and decision-making processes with collective impacts such as Public Health, infrastructure and development projects.